James and the Giant Peach: Plot summary

-James Henry Trotter is a boy who lives happily with his parents in a house by the sea.
-Unfortunately, when he is four years old, an oddly carnivorous rhinoceros escapes from the zoo and eats James' parents.
-He ends up with his two cruel aunts, Spiker and Sponge.
-Instead of caring for him, they treat him badly, feed him improperly, and force him to sleep on bare floorboards.
+Set in the summer of 1948, James Henry Trotter is a boy who lives happily with his parents in a house by the sea in the south of England.
+When he is four years old, an oddly carnivorous raging rhinoceros escapes from the London Zoo and eats James' parents whilst they are on a shopping trip in the capital.
+He ends up in the care of his two cruel aunts, Aunty Spiker and Aunty Sponge, who physically and verbally abuse him, isolate him in their ramshackle hilltop house and garden, dole out sadistic punishments for the smallest infractions, force him to sleep on bare floorboards in a prison cell-like room, and force him to do heavy chores most of the time that they never bother doing themselves (instead of by his real name, they call him insults like "you disgusting little beast" or "you miserable creature").

-After James has been living with his aunts for three years, he meets a mysterious man who gives him a bag of magical crystals, instructing James to use them in a potion that would change his life for the better.
-While returning home, James stumbles and spills the bag on the ground, losing the crystals as they dig themselves underground.
-A nearby peach tree, in turn, produces a single peach which soon grows to the size of a house.
-Spiker and Sponge build a fence around it and earn money by selling viewing tickets to tourists; James is locked in the house, only able to see the peach through the bars of his bedroom window.
+One day, after James has been living with his aunts for three years, when he's sent behind a clump of laurel bushes for only requesting a day trip to the seaside, he meets a mysterious man who gives him a bag of magical crystals, instructing James to use them in a potion that would change his life for the better.
+While returning home, James stumbles and spills the bag on the ground, losing the crystals as they dig themselves underground next to a nearby barren peach tree.
+Immediately, the tree, in turn, produces a single peach which soon grows to the size of a house.
+The next day, Spiker and Sponge build a fence around it and earn money by selling viewing tickets to tourists; James is locked in the house, only able to see the peach and the crowds through the bars of his bedroom window.

-After the tourists have gone, James is assigned to clean the rubbish around the peach and finds a tunnel inside it.
-He enters it and meets Centipede, Miss Spider, Old Green Grasshopper, Earthworm, Ladybug, Glowworm, and Silkworm who become his friends.
+After the tourists have gone, James is assigned to clean the rubbish around the peach and finds a hole inside it.
+He crawls in, through a tunnel, and he finds himself in a room, in the enlarged peach pit, where he meets Centipede, Miss Spider, Old Green Grasshopper, Earthworm, Ladybug, Glowworm, and Silkworm who become his friends and express their dreams of leaving Spiker and Sponge's hill as their lives, like James', have been made miserable by the two aunts.